realworldocaml/book/en/06-variants.md

 their power; in particular, when you take advantage of the ability of polymorphic variant types to overlap in the tags they support.
 This ties into OCaml's support for subtyping.
-As we'll discuss further when we cover objects in Chapter {{{OBJECTS}}}, subtyping brings in a lot of complexity, and most of the time, that's complexity you want to avoid.
+As we'll discuss further when we cover objects in [xref](#object-oriented-programming), subtyping brings in a lot of complexity, and most of the time, that's complexity you want to avoid.